What is an inclusive climate survey?

 In general, a climate survey is a way of measuring individuals’ perceptions, attitudes, and interactions.

-The Arizona Arts inclusive climate survey revolves around the question: “Do all groups in Arizona Arts/College of Fine Arts feel as though they belong, their contributions are valued, and they are supported?”
+The Arizona Arts inclusive climate survey revolved around the question: “Do all groups in Arizona Arts/College of Fine Arts feel as though they belong, their contributions are valued, and they are supported?”

 An important step in creating equitable experiences, valuing diverse perspectives, and nurturing inclusive communities is to understand student, faculty, and staff perspectives related to their work and study at Arizona Arts and College of Fine Arts.

-Your participation in the inclusive climate survey will help us:
+The goals of the inclusive climate survey were to help us:

-- To better understand systemic and interpersonal factors that affect our experiences of learning and working in Arizona Arts.
+- Better understand systemic and interpersonal factors that affect our experiences of learning and working in Arizona Arts.

-- To develop an action plan to improve the environment for learning and working for all members of the Arizona Arts community.
+- Develop an action plan to improve the environment for learning and working for all members of the Arizona Arts community.

-- To provide each school and presenting unit within Arizona Arts with baseline data to focus and regularly assess our ongoing efforts toward greater equity, diversity, and inclusion in the arts.
+- Provide each school, presenting unit, and administrative unit within Arizona Arts with baseline data to focus and regularly assess our ongoing efforts toward greater equity, diversity, and inclusion in the arts.

-All Arizona Arts and College of Fine Arts undergraduate and graduate student majors and benefits-eligible faculty and staff (including administrators and select designated campus colleagues) are being asked to complete the survey.
+All Arizona Arts and College of Fine Arts undergraduate and graduate student majors and benefits-eligible faculty and staff (including administrators and select designated campus colleagues) were invited to complete the survey.

-The survey will be administered by Dr. Amy Kraehe, Associate Vice President for Equity in the Arts, with assistance from an outside data analyst, Dr. Sarah Kyte, Senior Research Scientist with UA’s office of Student Success and Retention Innovation.
-Dr. Kyte will assist with reporting results in the aggregate and in ways that protect the privacy of individual respondents
+The survey was administered by Dr. Amy Kraehe, Associate Vice President for Equity in the Arts, with support from research consultant and data analyst, Dr. Sarah Kyte.
+Dr. Kyte assisted with reporting results in the aggregate and in ways that protect the privacy of individual respondents

 The design of the survey was guided by a well-established framework for understanding campus climate (Hurtado, et al., 2012; McNair, et al, 2020; Milem, Chang, & Antonio, 2005), existing climate survey instruments, and input from College of Fine Arts students and members of the Arizona Art Diversity& Inclusion Committee.